junxit/us-congress-bills-111/metadata.md

 - 2009-04-28 — Mr. Scott (VA) moved to suspend the rules and agree to the resolution.
 - 2009-04-28 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4871)
 - 2009-04-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4871)
+- 2009-04-29 — Received in the Senate and referred to the Committee on the Judiciary.